The Consular Section assists nationals and residents of Greece, Malta, Northern Ireland and the United Kingdom of Great Britain, respectively.

 ** Only Official and Diplomatic passport holders for a maximum period of 90 days per calendar year

-All citizens of countries whom we have VISA Exemption Agreements are not required to obtain a visa and will be allowed to enter into Namibia and get Visitor´s Entry Permit (VEP) endorsement stamps at the Port of entry for the following reasons:
+As of 1 August 2016, all citizens of countries with which Namibia has VISA Exemption Agreements will be allowed to enter Namibia for no linger than three (3) months per calendar year and will receive Visitor's Entry Permit (VEP) endorsement stamps at the port of entry for the following reasons:

-NB!!All visitors travelling to Namibia for business to work at their subsidiary companies, for example, give training to local staff, conduct audits of their companies, volunteer work of any kind etc. are required to apply for employment permit/work visas in terms of section 27 of Immigration Control Act regardless of whether they are citizens of countries which are exempted.
+NB!!All visitors travelling to Namibia for business or work at their subsidiary companies, such as providing training to staff at a Namibian company, conducting, conducting audits at their companies, doing volunteer work of any kind etc. are required to apply for employment permit/work visas in terms of section 27 of Immigration Control Act regardless of whether they are citizens of countries which are exempted.

-Work/Study/Research visas must be applied at the Ministry of Home Affairs.
+Applications for Work/Study/Research visas must be sent in advance and directly to the Ministry of Home Affairs, Immigration, Safety and Securoty.
 Check their website for more information www.mha.gov.na .

 Here are the guidelines when travelling to and from Namibia with children.